dsmurl/mirror-ball/docs/initial-plan.md

 - List/search returns expected results and is fast enough for initial scale
 - Delete restricted to admin; removes S3 object and DB entry
 - All resources created/updated via Pulumi; permissions defined in-repo
+ - Domain restriction: Users whose `email` is not in the configured allowed domain(s) cannot obtain upload pre-sign URLs nor delete images (403), while allowed-domain users can.
+ - Documentation cross-links: Root `README.md` contains a Docs index with links to all subdocs; each subdoc contains a link back to the root `README.md`.

 #### 14) Tasks for Junie (step-by-step)
 1. Initialize repo structure
   - Scaffold Nx workspace at repo root (pnpm)
   - Create apps: `frontend` (Vite + React + TS), `api` (Deno HTTP service)
   - Create `infra/` (Pulumi TS program) and `infra/permissions/`
-   - Add `.gitignore`, basic README
+  - Add `.gitignore`, root `README.md` with a Docs index linking to all files in `docs/`
+  - Create `docs/` placeholders for app-specific guides (see Section 17)
 2. Pulumi setup
   - Init Pulumi project in `infra/` (TypeScript program)
   - Define config schema for stack (region, domain optional)
+  - Add `allowedEmailDomains` (string list) stack config; default to `[]`.
+Example: `["example.com"]`
 3. Permissions
   - Create `infra/permissions/policies.json` with the managed policies outlined
 4. Core infra
   - Create S3 bucket with prefixes and block public access
   - Create CloudFront distribution with OAC; behaviors for `site/*`, `images/*`, and route `/api/*` to API origin; SPA rewrite
   - Export `cloudFrontDomainName`, `bucketName`
 5. Auth
   - Create Cognito User Pool, App Client, Hosted UI domain (random), groups `dev` and `admin`
   - Export `userPoolId`, `userPoolClientId`
+  - Optional: Configure Google Workspace OIDC provider restricted to company domain; disable self-signup if using federated login
 6. Data
   - Create DynamoDB table `Images` (on-demand); optionally GSI1 for owner+time
   - Export `tableName`
 7. API Service (Deno container)
   - Implement endpoints in `apps/api`
   - Add Dockerfile for Deno API; create ECR repo; build and push image
   - Create App Runner service (or ECS Fargate) with execution role attached
+  - Wire Pulumi stack config `allowedEmailDomains` to App Runner/ECS service environment variable `ALLOWED_EMAIL_DOMAINS` (join list by comma)
   - Export `apiBaseUrl`
+  - Write `docs/api-local-dev.md` and `docs/api-deploy.md` (include a back-link to the root `README.md` at the top of each)
 8. IAM wiring
   - Create execution role for the service and attach policies from `infra/permissions/policies.json`
   - Configure CloudFront OAC permissions for bucket
 9. Frontend app
   - Scaffold Vite + React + TS in `frontend/`
   - Env config: `.env` with outputs from Pulumi
   - Implement auth flow (Hosted UI), read groups from ID token
   - Implement upload + confirm, list/search, admin delete
+  - Optional: Respect `VITE_ALLOWED_EMAIL_DOMAINS` to conditionally disable upload UI
   - Build script to publish to S3 `site/`
+  - Write `docs/frontend-local-dev.md` and `docs/frontend-deploy.md` (each must include a back-link to the root `README.md`)
 10. Deploy & test
   - Build and push API image; `pulumi up` for `dev`
   - Upload site assets to S3 `site/`
   - Manual test scenarios for dev and admin
+  - Write `docs/runbook.md` (checklist for verification; include a back-link to the root `README.md`)

 #### 15) Open Questions / Decisions to Confirm
 - Keep single bucket with `site/` and `images/` prefixes vs separate buckets?
 (Plan assumes single bucket.)
 - Use Hosted UI redirect URIs tied to CloudFront domain only, or also localhost for dev?
 (Recommend both.)
 - Do we need full-text search on metadata?
 (Plan assumes simple filters/prefix scans.)
 - Prefer App Runner in target region; fallback to ECS Fargate if App Runner is unavailable.
+ - Which domain control approach do you prefer initially?
+   - A: API-only allowlist (fastest; controlled via `allowedEmailDomains` config)
+   - B: Federated login with Google Workspace OIDC restricted to company domain (identity-layer enforcement; no native signup)
+   - C: Disable self-registration and manually invite/create users with company emails in the user pool (no code, manual admin step)

+#### 17) Documentation deliverables (living docs per app and infra)
+- Cross-linking conventions (GitHub-friendly):
+  - Root `README.md` must include a "Docs" section that links to all subdocs in `docs/` using relative links (e.g., `[Infra setup](docs/infra-setup.md)`).
+  - Each subdoc placed in `docs/` must start with a small navigation line that includes a back-link to the root `README.md` (e.g., `Back to [root README](../README.md)`).
+  - When adding new docs, update the root `README.md` Docs index in the same PR.
+  - Keep link paths relative to the repository root to ensure they work in GitHub UI and locally.
+- General rule: As each app/area is implemented, include or update a doc in `docs/` explaining how to develop, run, and deploy it via GitHub Actions.
+Minimum set:
+  - `docs/infra-setup.md`
+    - Pulumi stack config keys (region, allowedEmailDomains, etc.)
+    - AWS requirements: IAM roles, OIDC trust for GitHub Actions, permissions boundaries if any
+    - How CI uses Pulumi (no local CLI required)
+  - `docs/ci-cd.md`
+    - GitHub Actions workflows overview
+    - OIDC-based AWS auth (no long-lived secrets), required repo/environment secrets
+    - Job steps for: build frontend, build/push API image to ECR, `pulumi preview` on PR, `pulumi up` on main
+  - `docs/api-local-dev.md`
+    - How to run the Deno API locally, env vars, token testing, example curl commands
+  - `docs/api-deploy.md`
+    - How the API is built and deployed via CI (image tags, ECR, App Runner/ECS update)
+  - `docs/frontend-local-dev.md`
+    - How to run Vite app locally, env vars mapping to Pulumi outputs, auth callbacks
+  - `docs/frontend-deploy.md`
+    - How the site is built and synced to S3 via CI, cache invalidation via CloudFront (if needed)
+  - `docs/runbook.md`
+    - End-to-end operational checklist: provisioning, first-time setup, rotating secrets (if any), verifying domain restriction and role enforcement, rollback steps

+Preference: All deployments go through GitHub Actions using OIDC to assume AWS roles.
+Avoid manual `pulumi up` on developer machines.

 #### 16) Next Action for Junie
 - Proceed with M1 and M2: scaffold Nx workspace, Pulumi project, S3 + CloudFront (with API route) + Cognito + DynamoDB, and export stack outputs.